Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

-The Date fields will not be available for selection if you have chosen Always as your item event recurrence.
+The Date fields are not available for selection if you have chosen Always as your item event recurrence.

 Applicable TimesBack to top

-If any of the items included in the event are configured with timeslots, they will be posted here in the drop-down menu.
+If any of the items included in the event are configured with timeslots, then they are posted here in the drop-down menu.

 Click on the + Add Specific Timeslots button and check off all the timeslots for which you wish the event to be applied to.

 You can select all timeslots, deselect all timeslots, and remove times using the buttons provided.